thecodezone/dt-plugin/Writerside/topics/starter-topic.md

 by [CodeZone](http://codezone.io)

 ## About the project
-This plugin is a modern, opinionated plugin Framework for Disciple.Tools.
-It makes minimal use of third-party libraries and supports PHP 7.4 thought 8.3, and all while providing a modern  developer experience that will make Laravel and Symphony developers feel at-home.
+A modern, opinionated plugin Framework for Disciple.Tools.
+The DT Plugin Framework makes minimal use of third-party libraries and supports PHP 7.4 though 8.3, while providing a modern developer experience that will make Laravel and Symphony developers feel at-home.

 ### Purpose
 At CodeZone, we recognize a developer or team might love Disciple.Tools, but miss the modern tooling found in PHP Application frameworks.